shaloo/docs.arcana/docs/setup/config-wallet-chains.md

 * The [[register-app-auth| app must be registered]] using the [[concept-arcana-dashboard| {{config.extra.arcana.dashboard_name}}]].

-*Managing the displayed list of pre-configured chains for authenticated users in {{config.extra.arcana.wallet_name}} UI within the Web3 app is simple!*
+*Follow these steps to manage the list of pre-configured chains displayed in the in-app {{config.extra.arcana.wallet_name}}.*

 ## 1: Dashboard Log-in